IABTechLab/uid2-client-java/README.md

 2. To use the user's UID2 token, use `identity.getAdvertisingToken()`

 3. When the user accesses another page, or on a timer, determine whether a refresh is needed:
-   1. Retrieve the identity JSON string from the user's session, then call:
+   1. Retrieve the identity JSON string from the user's session, and then call the following function that generates an `IdentityTokens` object:

        `IdentityTokens identity = IdentityTokens.fromJsonString(identityJsonString);`
    2. Determine if the identity can be refreshed (that is, the refresh token hasn't expired):